Morning, Tuesday, 2nd April 2019

 THIS EVENT IS CPD CERTIFIED

 This conference examines the next steps for waste and recycling policy across the UK.

 The seminar will focus on issues for implementing the Government’s recently published Resource and Waste Strategy, which sets out proposals to expand the circular economy in England, including improving sustainable production methods - and implementing further extended producer responsibility controls such as taxing plastic products containing less than 30% recycled plastic.

-We expect discussion on opportunities for improving recycling rates, particularly in urban areas - including developing greater collaboration between businesses and local authorities, as well as reducing variation in the recyclable materials that are collected from households.
+We expect discussion on opportunities for improving recycling rates, particularly in urban areas - including developing greater collaboration between businesses and local authorities.

 Attendees will also assess latest strategies for driving changes in consumer behaviour and the role of industry in aiding households to make more informed decisions on utilising repair, reuse and remanufacture schemes.

 Delegates will assess the impact and implications of a range of policy initiatives on reducing plastic waste, including opportunities for developing single-use alternatives and other measures to counter issues such as potentially shortened expiry dates.

 It follows the recent vote by the European Parliament approving a ban on all single-use plastic by 2021 and a Government response expected by the end of March on the UK Government consultation on a ban on the distribution of plastic straws, stirrers and cotton buds in England in the same time-frame.